 1. Skiing + Snowboarding

 Long renowned for dry, powdery snow, and home to two ski resorts, Kamloops is ideal for hitting the slopes.
 You won't find long lift lines or crowded slopes here, either.
 Located 45-minutes north of Kamloops, enjoy 4,720 acres of skiable terrain across three mountains at Sun Peaks Resort, Canada’s second largest ski area.
 The resort is now open for the season, and day tickets can be purchased in advance online.
-Or take in Harper Mountain, set to open Dec 10, a family owned and operated ski resort located 20-minutes from downtown Kamloops that is full of history and rustic charm.
+Or hit the slopes on Harper Mountain, open as of January 6th, 2024, it's a family owned and operated ski resort located 20-minutes from downtown Kamloops that is full of history and rustic charm.

 2. Snowshoeing + Winter Hiking